 - DO follow up with the alumna to confirm she sent a letter of recommendation on your behalf and to thank her for her time.

-No. This is a private correspondence between sisters and information letter formats are specific to each sorority.
+- There is NOT a sample of recommendation letter.
+This is a private correspondence between sisters and information letter formats are specific to each sorority.
 Every sorority handles references differently, and the use of the recommendations on individual campuses varies even within the same sorority.
 The alumnae you request letters from should contact their sorority headquarters for the most up to date guidelines.
 It is the responsibility of the alumna to obtain her sorority form, complete it and submit it according to her group’s requirements.

 I’ve looked everywhere for sources for letters of recommendation and still can’t find one.
 What if I don’t have any friends or relatives who were in a sorority?

 If you cannot find anyone in your local community who was a member of the sororities you will meet at recruitment, try inquiring with your local Alumnae Panhellenic Association.
 A list of Alumnae Panhellenic Associations can be found at www.npcwomen.org.
 It is in your best interest to get your letters from a Panhellenic closest to your hometown (eg, where you went to high school) whenever possible.